League-of-Foundry-Developers/manifest-plus/.specification/sections/library.md

 ### Library
-The `library` field is a boolean that indicates whether the package is "library" intended for other packages to depend on and consume.
+The `library` field is a boolean that indicates whether the package is a "library" intended for other packages to depend on and consume.
 This field should be `true` if your package doesn't present any user-facing features, but rather provides functionality for other packages to utilize and rely upon.
 Packages with this field set to `true` may be hidden from third party package lists to avoid confusing users.